Bed Sheets

 4. Sustainable And Biodegradable

-TENCEL™ fibers originate from wood pulp and undergoes an environmentally responsible production process, making it certified as compostable and biodegradable.
+TENCEL™ fibres originate from wood pulp and undergoes an environmentally responsible production process, making it certified as compostable and biodegradable.

 Weavve’s TENCEL™ Classic Set Bed Sheets in Blush Pink